KorayErkan/tw-portfolio/musescore-help/how-to-enter-a-bass-line-in-musescore.md

 Now, if you can easily enter notes by typing their letters on the keyboard, that is fine.
 But we will first try a more __visual__ method: we will use the onscreen keyboard.
 Typing _P_ on the keyboard opens a piano keyboard at the bottom of the score screen.

 > __WARNING__
-> We will not show the MIDI-based method of using an external keyboard&mdash;such as a synthesizer&mdash;for note entry.
+> This topic does not show the MIDI-based method of using an external keyboard&mdash;such as a synthesizer&mdash;for note entry.

 ![Onscreen keyboard](onscreen-keyboard.png)